sparse-depth-sensing/sparse-depth-sensing/README.md

 ## Usage
  - run `demo_single_frame.m` for a simple demo of the reconstruction algorithm on each single frame of depth images.
+ - run `demo_multi_frame.m` for a simple demo of the reconstruction algorithm on samples collected across multiple frames.

 ## Data
 The `data` folder contains two datasets, including